-Colmar also hosts an exceptional Christmas Market every December which basically overtakes the entire historical center.
+Colmar also hosts an exceptional Christmas Market every December, which overtakes the entire historical center.

-The smells of gingerbread and hot wine fill the streets, lights and decorations cover the buildings, and you’ll immediately notice the local tradition of hanging teddy bears on the outside of windows.
+The smells of gingerbread and hot wine fill the streets, lights and decorations cover the buildings, and you’ll immediately notice the local tradition of hanging teddy bears outside the windows.

-Also worth a visit is the local covered market and one or more of the many museums you’ll find throughout Colmar.
-In the center of it all, you’ll find the Collégiale St-Martin – a magnificent gothic cathedral that towers over the town.
+Also worth a visit is the local, covered market and one or more of the many museums you’ll find throughout Colmar.
+In the center of it all, you’ll find the Collégiale St-Martin – a magnificent gothic cathedral towers over the town.

 Here are a few of our top tips when visiting Colmar: